-These podcasts celebrate poetry as a spoken art form, with public readings of well known poets run by our Centre for Poetry and Poetics.
+Celebrate poetry as a spoken art form, with readings, interviews with poets, and poems specially written by the annual Durham Book Festival laureate organised by our Centre for Poetry and Poetics.
 As the North East poet Basil Bunting once urged, “Compose aloud; poetry is sound!”

 Celebrating the Brontës